Vict0r-Git/DevOps-group3/use-cases/use-case-18.md

 1. The request from analyst is received
 2. The lists of capital city in the world from the database are fetched
 3. 15 data of countries are sorted
-4. The data is displayed to the analyst
+4. The data is displayed to the analyst.

 ## SCHEDULE
 Due Date: 2/2/2024